ShalomGottesman/TeachHub/README.md

  ![GitHub Logo](README_src/TeachHub_ExecutionEx.png)

- As shown, to run a file use the -f flag followed by the absolute path to the file.
-You will then be asked if you want to use a password/PAT that you have to put into the system or if you want to use a PAT that is stored on disk (see the setup section).
+ As shown, to run a file use the -f command followed by the absolute path to the file (Some terminals have the feature that if you drag and drop the file to the terminal, its path will be pasted in the terminal).
+You will then be asked, if you havnt done so already, if you want to use a password/PAT that you have to put into the system or if you want to use a PAT that is stored on disk (see the setup section).
 After you select either method of authentication TeachHub will run the file you provided.
 At the end it will display a summery of what was done along with any errors along the way that were encountered.

  For a full demonstration, there is a demo video in the root directory of this project.